georgemandis/recurse-roulette-server/README.md

 Clients need to click "Join" to connect to the signaling server and to be paired for the next chat round.
 When this happens, the client is given a peer ID by the server.
 When a new round starts, each client that has joined requests a partner from the server.
 The server pairs each client as the requests come in.
 If there is another client that has requested a partner, the server pairs those two clients, otherwise the server remembers the client’s peer ID until another client requests a partner.
 When the round ends, each client's peer ID is destroyed, which ends the current call, and each client is given a new ID for the next round.
 If a client disconnects, its peer ID is destroyed, and it must rejoin to receive a new one.

-The sever exposes three endpoints:
+The server exposes three endpoints:

 ```
 /api/sitch